-- A Linux, Apple or Windows-based operating system (other operating systems may work but are not guaranteed) - A Sun, JRocket or IBM Java 5 or Java 6 installation, with the \$JAVA_HOME environment variable pointing to the installation - Apache Maven 2.0.9 or above installed and in the path
+- A Linux, Apple or Windows-based operating system (other operating systems may work but are not guaranteed) - A Java 6 or 7 installation, with the \$JAVA_HOME environment variable pointing to the installation.
+Note that Java 8 is currently not supported. - Apache Maven 2.0.9 or above installed and in the path